 |Common in all of above||Certificate of appreciation + inclusion in our hall of fame|

 The table above outlines the nominal rewards for in-scope assets.
-Brainstorm Force, at its own discretion, will make a final decision on the bounty for qualifying vulnerabilities.
-Bounties will be awarded to the first reporter of a vulnerability only.
+Brainstorm Force, at its own discretion, will make the final decision on the bounties and rewards for qualifying vulnerabilities.
+Bounties will only be awarded to the first reporter of a vulnerability.

-Amounts may vary depending upon the severity of the issue and quality of the report.
+The amounts may vary depending on the severity of the issue and the quality of the report.
 Brainstorm Force holds the right to make the final decision at its own discretion.

 |Brainstorm Force Store||https://store.brainstormforce.com/|